Meet the team

 Rowan Anderson – Manager (PDI)

 I manage the Partnership Drugs Initiative (PDI) – a collaborative grant-making programme which works in partnership with voluntary and statutory agencies to support Children and Young People who are affected by alcohol or drug use.
 My role involves working closely with colleagues at the Scottish Government and in Charities, Local Authorities and Health and Social Care Partnerships as we work towards implementing systems and projects which support vulnerable children, young people and their families who have been affected by alcohol or drug use.
-I also represent the Foundation on a number of national groups which work strategically to ensure that children and young people affected by alcohol or drugs are supported, protected and encouraged to thrive.
+I also represent the foundation on a number of national groups which work strategically to ensure that children and young people affected by alcohol or drugs are supported, protected and encouraged to thrive.

 I have significant experience of working in the alcohol and drug field, having worked in integrated addiction treatment and care settings for the majority of my career.
 My experience within addictions services has centred around strategy development, operational planning, workforce development, project management and qualitative research.
 I have also been responsible for the development and management of several public health programmes.
 I have significant experience in leading community based, volunteer led programmes that support Recovery from addiction.
 I have had the privilege of working closely with inspiring, dedicated community representatives and volunteers throughout my career and believe strongly that lived experience and community voices should be central when shaping policy and practice.

-I joined the Foundation because I admire its determination to contribute to the creation of a more equal society by working with communities across Scotland.
+I joined Corra Foundation because I admire its determination to contribute to the creation of a more equal society by working with communities across Scotland.
 It is immensely rewarding to see how effective partnerships and innovative practice can improve the lives of people across Scotland.

-Kelly McFadden – Grant Advisor (PDI)
+Kelly McFadden – Grants Advisor (PDI)

 My role is to provide advice, guidance and ongoing support to applicants and funded projects.
 Partnership working is crucial so I work closely with both the charities and other partners such as the Alcohol and Drug Partnerships.
 I support funded groups on outcome planning, evaluation and reporting.